AabhaAB/DataVisualization/README.md

 ## Overview

-The Data Visualization Dashboard is a web-based application that allows users to interact with and analyze data in real-time.
+The Data Visualization Dashboard is a web-based application that allows users to interact with and analyze data in real time.
 The integration of Java Spring Boot on the backend ensures robust and secure data handling, while React.js provides a responsive and intuitive user interface.

 ## Technologies Used